-Tacoma Family Law & Divorce Lawyers
+Tacoma Divorce & Family Law Attorneys

 Our downtown Tacoma office is located in the 1201 Pacific Building, where our team of family law attorneys and a complete legal support staff are dedicated to exceptional family law representation and providing personalized client service.
 McKinley Irvin’s Tacoma divorce lawyers are passionate about family law and helping people protect themselves and their loved ones through what can be one of life’s most turbulent events.

-Tacoma's Top-Rated Family Law Firm
+Tacoma’s Top-Rated Divorce Law Firm

 Our Tacoma divorce lawyers have received some of the legal profession’s top honors and are widely recognized as among the best family law attorneys in the region.
 Over the years, we have helped thousands of clients successfully navigate challenging family law issues in Tacoma and its surrounding areas, including:

 - Divorce – Our attorneys handle traditional divorce cases and complex and niche cases, such as collaborative divorce, international divorce, military divorce, and LGBT divorce.

 - Child Custody – Our legal team protects the interests of our clients during child custody proceedings.
 We have handled a wide range of custody cases, from child custody in divorce to modifications, paternity and relocation cases.

 - Child Support – We help clients understand child support laws and provide assistance with support enforcement, modifications, and defense against back support actions.

 - Military Divorce & Family Law – We help service members and their families navigate the intricate state and federal laws that govern military divorce, child custody, and other family law matters.

 - Domestic Violence – We handle cases involving domestic violence or allegations of domestic violence, and provide assistance with protection orders.